Antevenio/pdo-mysql-select-iterator/README.md

 * The query has an "order by" clause
 * The query is not using any "rand()" functions

-If any of the previous conditions are met, the factory will return a non limit based iterator called "NativePDOIterator".
+If any of the previous conditions are NOT met, the factory will return a non limit based iterator called "NativePDOIterator".

 To ensure consistency among results, you might want to get the whole iteration and count inside a database transaction.